samjaninf/OFN-User-Guide---Master/your-profile.md

 #### Address

-This information will be available to the public, as your enterprise will be mapped on the OFN map.
+This information is used to map your enterprise the OFN map.

 #### Contact

 **Contact Name: **We ask for a contact name for the OFN’s records.
-This name will not be displayed on your profile, but will be included in order confirmation emails.
+This name will not be displayed on your profile, but will be included in order confirmation emails if you're running a shop.

-**Email and Phone and Website: **These will be listed on your OFN profile, as a means for others to make contact with you.
+**Email and Phone and Website: **These contact points will be listed on your OFN profile and shopfront, as a means for others to make contact with you.

 #### Social

-**Facebook address, Instagram, LinkedIn, Twitter: **Links to these pages will be created on your profile.
+**Facebook address, Instagram, LinkedIn, Twitter: **Links to these pages will be created on your profile and shopfront.

 #### About